 A Forever Recovery offers a program to help our patients take a moral reasoning approach to recovery from addiction.
 Whatever approach they need for wholeness, whether it is a cognitive, spiritual, or fellowship approach, we offer them a path that will lead them home.
-While many patients recognize the value and strength available through a faith-based track, others prefer the self-help or holistic track, and we support them throughout the process.
+While many patients recognize the value and strength available through a faith-based track, others prefer the self-help track, and we support them throughout the process.
+One of the most beneficial aspects of our program utilizes self-appraisal in addiction recovery to help patients understand their addiction and how to stay clean.

 The Self-Appraisal is designed to honestly cover damaged family relationships, abuses, neglect, family substance use, roles and identity, personal biases, religion, and cultural differences.
 The Self-Appraisal personal assessment is divided into four sections: